Sprinter Sacre: Background

 Throughout his racing career, he has been owned by Caroline Mould and trained by Nicky Henderson at Upper Lambourn in Berkshire.
-During his time at Upper Lambourn, he has been lodged in what Henderson described as "a funny old barn at the back of the yard in the dark", adding that "he likes his little corner and likes doing his own thing".
+During his time at Upper Lambourn, he was lodged in what Henderson described as "a funny old barn at the back of the yard in the dark", adding that "he likes his little corner and likes doing his own thing".

 Racing career

 2009/2010: National Hunt Flat

 Sprinter Sacre made his first appearance in a National Hunt Flat race at Ascot in February 2010.
 Ridden by Barry Geraghty, he took the lead a furlong from the finish and held the late challenge of King of the Night to win by a nose.
 Two months later, he was sent to Ayr, where he won a similar event by 4 lengths without being extended.

 2010/2011: Novice Hurdles

 In November 2010, Sprinter Sacre contested his first jump race, a novice hurdle over two and a half miles at Ascot.
 He started 6/5 favourite and finished second to the six-year-old Frascati Park.
 After a break of three months, he reappeared in a two-mile novices' hurdle at Ffos Las and won by 10 lengths.
 Two weeks later he won a hurdle race at Ascot by 7 lengths "on the bridle" and was then sent to the Cheltenham Festival for the Supreme Novices' Hurdle.
 Ridden by Tony McCoy, Sprinter Sacre took the lead three hurdles from the finish but hit the last obstacle and faded to finish third to Al Ferof and stablemate Spirit Son, who never raced again.